-Known as the "Purple People Eaters," the defensive line of Carl Eller, Alan Page, Jim Marshall, and Gary Larsen were a dominant defensive force in the NFC.
+Known as the "Purple People Eaters," the defensive line of Carl Eller, Alan Page, Jim Marshall, and Gary Larsen was a dominant defensive force in the NFC.

-Carl Eller and Alan Page are both in Canton and were some of the best defensive lineman of the decade.
-Jim Marshall was an NFL iron man playing 20 seasons but has yet to make the Hall of Fame.
-Gary Larsen was a two time pro bowler and was a great compliment to Alan Page.
+Eller and Page are both in Canton and were some of the best defensive linemen of the decade.
+Marshall was an NFL iron man playing 20 seasons but has yet to make the Hall of Fame.
+Larsen was a two-time pro bowler and was a great complement to Page.

 The cornerstone of the Steel Curtain defense, Joe Greene, L.C.
 Greenwood, Ernie Holmes, and Dwight White, were the face of the Steelers defense for the decade.

 Pittsburgh's defense was so good in 1975 that they finished sixth in the AFC in scoring offense, but they outscored their opponents by 211 points.
 For all intents and purposes, they were the reason that the Steelers won the Super Bowl.
 The Super Bowls against the Dallas Cowboys will be remembered for Lynn Swann's acrobatic fourth-quarter touchdown and Jackie Smith's drop, but the defense is the reason Pittsburgh was in position to win those games.
 They intercepted Roger Staubach four times while holding the running backs as non factors in those games.